 - Pain and suffering.

-In order to get punitive damages, you generally have to show the defendant acted with extreme or outrageous conduct.
+You might be able to sue for punitive damages if you can show that the defendant acted with extreme or outrageous conduct.
 In a pedestrian knockdown accident, they may involve a driver intentionally trying to hit you.11

 - $5,000 for damage to property.